After visiting the Sixth Floor Museum in Dallas, we continued on our presidential kick in Texas and visited the George W Bush Presidential Library.

 -President George W Bush, Inaugural Address, January 20, 2001

 It was totally surreal to see the pieces of steel that once made up one of the greatest buildings in the country.
-I love exhibits like this because it opens up the doors for those tough conversations about 9/11.
-Our kids are very well aware of what happened on 9/11 and the events that followed (as most military kids are) but it still allowed us to revisit the conversation and answer new questions.
+I love exhibits like this because they open the door to tough conversations about 9/11.
+Our kids are very well aware of what happened on 9/11 and the events that followed (as most military kids are), but it still allowed us to revisit the conversation and answer new questions.

 The kids thought it was so cool to have iPods for the audio tour and spent a lot of time taking pictures of each other.
-The Library sends you an email link with all of the pictures that you took after the tour.
+The Library sends you an email link to all the pictures you took after the tour.

-The highlight for the kids was definitely the full-sized replica of the Oval Office and they each wanted their picture posing as the President.
-They also asked if there were any secret compartments in the Resolute Desk (no, there are not!)
+The highlight for the kids was definitely the full-sized replica of the Oval Office, and they each wanted their picture posing as the President.
+They also asked whether there were any secret compartments in the Resolute Desk (no, there aren’t!).

-I really appreciated all of the interactive displays and games throughout the museum because it made it much more enjoyable with the kids since they were able to interact with the information and not just read a sign.
-And that meant that those of us that wanted to read all of the signs (the adults!) were able to do so uninterrupted!
+I really appreciated all the interactive displays and games throughout the George W Bush Presidential Library, as they made it much more enjoyable with the kids, since they could interact with the information rather than just read a sign.
+And that meant those of us who wanted to read all the signs (the adults!) could do so uninterrupted!

-The Decision Points Theater was another highlight- the group of 24 in the theater votes on a disaster or crisis scenario to deal with and then goes “inside” the President’s decision making process.
-After listening to experts weigh in on how to respond, each participant gets to vote on how to handle the situation.
+The Decision Points Theater was another highlight- the group of 24 in the theater votes on a disaster or crisis scenario to deal with, and then goes “inside” the President’s decision-making process.
+After experts weigh in on how to respond, each participant votes on the best course of action.

-We were faced with Hurricane Katrina, listened to presidential advisors and experts, and ultimately, our group of 24 came to the same decisions as President Bush.
-It really showed the kids how hard it would be to be the President because even with all sorts of advisors and experts giving you their opinion, it’s ultimately up to one person.
+We faced Hurricane Katrina, listened to presidential advisors and experts, and, ultimately, our group of 24 came to the same decisions as President Bush.
+It really showed the kids how hard it would be to be the President, because even with all sorts of advisors and experts giving their opinions, it’s ultimately up to one person.

 -President George W Bush-

 We really enjoyed the George W Bush Presidential Library and would definitely come back again next time we’re in the Dallas area.
-While the main exhibits are constant, there are special exhibits and events (including a Bush Family Christmas one that sounds amazing) that change throughout the year.
+While the main exhibits are constant, there are special exhibits (including a Bush Family Christmas exhibit that sounds amazing) and events that change throughout the year.

 Things to Remember When Visiting the George W Bush Presidential Library